Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning

 \section{Additional details on interactive study}

 In our interactive evaluation, we compare the rule-based planner from RAP, ChatGPT, and \framework in an end-to-end chatbot for the persuasion task.

-\paragraph{RAP} we use the rule-based planner from RAP, which produces a dialogue action given a dialogue context.
+\paragraph{RAP} we use the rule-based planner derived from expert knowledge from RAP~\cite{chen2022seamlessly}, which produces a dialogue action given a dialogue context.
 We then use the same prompting template in \framework (\Cref{sec:Prompting Details on P4G}, \Cref{tbl:prompt_persuader_resp}), and prompt ChatGPT to produce a system response conditioned on the planned dialogue action.

 \paragraph{ChatGPT} we first use the same prompting template in \framework (\Cref{sec:Prompting Details on P4G}, \Cref{tbl:prompt_prior_policy}) to obtain ChatGPT's own prior distribution of the next dialogue actions.
 We then take the most probable action as the planned dialogue action, and use the same template in \framework (\Cref{sec:Prompting Details on P4G}, \Cref{tbl:prompt_persuader_resp}) to prompt ChatGPT again to produce a system response.